vgwb/Antura/docs/dev/DiscoverED/framework.md

 ## Core Idea: Learn by Playing, Create with Ease

 The fundamental idea is to bridge the gap between educational theory and engaging gameplay.
-The framework will provide a structured yet flexible environment where:
+The framework provides a structured yet flexible environment where:

 - **Educators** can easily input their subject matter, learning objectives, and assessment criteria.
 - **Game Designers** can then use these inputs to design compelling game mechanics, narratives, and level designs.